Angels Over Broadway: Plot

 Bill O'Brien is a New York con man in search of his next gullible victim.
 In a fancy nightclub, he finds Charles Engle, a guilt-ridden man on the brink of committing suicide after embezzling a large sum of money that he has spent on his high-maintenance wife.
 Charles seems like an unsophisticated out-of-towner visiting the city and Bill decides to try for his money.
-Bill is unaware that the desperate Charles only has until six am to pay back the money he has embezzled before the crime is discovered.
+Bill is unaware that the desperate Charles only has until 6 AM to pay back the money before the crime is discovered.

 One of the showgirls at the club, Nina Barona, is persuaded by Bill to help trick Charles into entering a poker game to win back the money.
 The game is arranged by a gangster named Dutch Enright.
 Another disillusioned man at the club, playwright Gene Gibbons, learns about Charles's misfortune from the suicide note he discovers in his coat, and wants to write the man a story with a happier ending.
 He tries to get a valuable brooch from his ex-girlfriend, to give to Charles so that he can get the money, but his plan fails because the brooch is a cheap copy.
-Instead he overhears Bill telling of his poker scam against Charles, and persuades Bill to change the plan so that Charles wins the first rounds and is allowed to escape from the game after that.
-A deal is made, that Bill gets whatever Charles wins over the $3,000 he needs to pay the money back.
+Instead he overhears Bill telling of his poker scam against Charles, and persuades Bill to change the plan so that Charles wins early and is allowed to escape from the game after that.
+A deal is made, that Bill gets whatever Charles wins over the $3,000 he needs.
 However, Gene passes out while waiting for the game to start, and when he wakes up he does not remember the deal he made and goes home to his wife.
-Bill discovers that Gene is gone, and Dutch finds out about Charles's planned escape, and tries to stop him.
+Bill discovers that Gene is gone, and Dutch finds out about Charles's planned escape and tries to stop him.
 Nina convinces Bill to do the right thing and help fend off Dutch's men when they try to get Charles and the money back.

 Bill is changed by his discovery that behaving honorably has a positive effect on him; he falls in love with Nina, who returns his feelings.